 )

-We define tasks for them respectively and define the crew overall based on all of the components above.
+Next, we’ll define tasks for each agent and create the crew overall using all of the components we’ve set up above.

 description=(